rubyatscale/packwerk-extensions/README.md

-# TODO
-Extract relevant information from packwerk README.md when removing privacy stuff from `packwerk`

-# packwerk-privacy
+# packwerk-extensions

-`packwerk-privacy` is a checker extension extracted from [packwerk](https://github.com/Shopify/packwerk).
+`packwerk-extensions` is a home for checker extensions for packwerk.

 #### Enforcing privacy boundary

+The privacy checker extension was originally extracted from [packwerk](https://github.com/Shopify/packwerk).

 A package's privacy boundary is violated when there is a reference to the package's private constants from a source outside the package.